 Cosy inside the gorgeous building I joined Kathryn and the girls as Murray accompanied the chaps as they readied themselves for the day ahead.
 Kathryn and the bridal party were on incredibly good form.
 All sported matching dressing gowns and joked about the adverse weather as the flower girls ran around the cottage.

 Jenny D Hair and Makeup had set up in the dining room and worked her magic as the girls chatted, laughed and checked the cloudy sky.
 The wedding flowers arrived and were placed around the room within which Kathryn’s gorgeous white wedding dress hung.
-Charlie Trim Floristry had again outdone herself.
+Charlie Trim Floristry (one of our recommended wedding suppliers) had again outdone herself.
 The white and purple rose bouquets not only looked but smelled amazing.

 The low warm lights of the building were punctuated by the comparatively blue natural light coming in through the small windows.
 The contrast was perfect for capturing portraits during the morning’s activities.